 If a diabetic student is stable and has specific parameters, an insulin injection may be delegated by the licensed nurse using the rules for specific delegation.
 NDAC 54-07-08, Specific Delegation of Medication Administration, outlines the process for the nurse to follow.

-- Is the nurse legally able to exchange verbal information with a child’s doctor without a written release of authorization from a parent and does the nurse practice act or HIPAA address this issue?
+- Is the nurse legally able to exchange verbal information with a child’s doctor without a written release of authorization from a parent and does the Nurse Practices Act or HIPAA address this issue?

-It is recommended that each public health unit should have their own designated Health Insurance Portability and Accountability Act (HIPAA) Officer (it is required under 45 CFR 164.530(a) of HIPAA) if they are handling Protected Health Information (PHI) and they should be responding accordingly to their own HIPAA related duties.
+It is recommended that each public health unit have their own designated Health Insurance Portability and Accountability Act (HIPAA) Officer, as it is required under 45 CFR 164.530(a) of HIPAA if they are handling Protected Health Information (PHI).
+That individual should respond according to their own HIPAA related duties.

-Unless provided for specifically in federal or state law, these medications are generally not used in stable, predictable situations, so emergency care procedures must be in place and implemented.
+Unless provided for specifically in federal or state law, these medications are generally not used in stable, predictable situations.
+Emergency care procedures must be in place and implemented.
 In an emergency, school personnel could administer a Glucagon® injection and Diastat® gel according to Nurse Practices Act exemption found in NDCC 43-12.1-04(1).
 The administration by school personnel of Epinephrine for Anaphylaxis is authorized as provided by NDCC 23-01-05.2.
-Nurses may provide training to individuals that may administer medication during an emergency.
+Nurses may provide training to individuals that may need to administer medication during an emergency.